 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and cooling equipment is prepared with these recommendations from Jack Nelson Service Experts Heating & Air Conditioning.
+When a storm is coming, make sure your HVAC equipment is prepared with these tips from Jack Nelson Service Experts.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically turn off your equipment if there’s a increase in the line voltage.
-Also, do not touch any electrical components, and ask for an expert’s help if you are not familiar with using surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically shut off your system if there’s a increase in the line voltage.
+Also, never to touch any electrical components, and ask for an expert’s help if you are not familiar with using surge protectors.